Stirling IV LK567 crash landed in Plougslund moor on 27/4

 north-westerly course to fly back to base.

-It should be mentioned that drop zone “Arthur” was manned this night.
+It should be mentioned that drop zone “Klaus” was manned this night.
 The

 resistance people waited until four o’clock in the morning, without hearing any